lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 Using ESLint we can even lint JSX files which isn't supported out-of-the-box.
 All it requires is to install the [ESLint-plugin-React][plugin] module and tell ESLint to use it.

-I will show you how it all works.

 ## Better code with ESLint